zhang-xd18/AlterOpt/README.md

 All the results can be found in Figure 5 of our paper as follows, which is also attached as `CDL.png` in the `results` directory.
 ![image](https://github.com/zhang-xd18/AlterOpt/blob/main/results/CDL.png)

+It can be seen that, with different parameter settings, AO can achieve more stable performance than OTL with scenario switching and higher performance than CL after each update.

 ##### Reproduction
 Before training the network, you need to arrange the dataset as abovementioned.
 After that, an example of `run.sh` is provided in the repository.
 The training procedure can be easily operated by `bash run.sh` after adjusting the file paths.